AdaCore/gnatstudio/docs/users_guide/debugging.rst

 keys in the memory text area allows you to walk through the memory in order of ascending/descending addresses respectively.

-Finally, you can modify a memory area by simply clicking on the location you want to modify, and by entering the new values.
-Modified values will appear in a different color (red by default) and will only be taken into account (i.e written to the target) when you click on the :guilabel:`Submit changes` button.
+Finally, you can modify a memory area by clicking on the location you want to modify, and by entering the new values.
+Modified values will appear in a different color (red by default) and will only be written account (i.e written to the target) when you click on the :guilabel:`Submit changes` button.
 Clicking on the :guilabel:`Undo changes` or going up/down in the memory will undo your editing.

 Clicking on :guilabel:`Close` will close the memory window, canceling your last pending changes, if any.